-Jain Temple in Jaisalmer Fort – While the fort has a lot to see, the Jain temple in Jaisalmer is one of the prettiest temples you will come across.
+Jain Temple in Jaisalmer Fort – While the fort has a lot to see, the Jain temple in Jaisalmer is one of the prettiest temples you’ll come across.
 It’s carved out of beautiful yellowstone and influenced by the Dilwara temples of Mount Abu.
 You should definitely check these out.

-Sunrise/Sunset at Jaisalmer Fort – There’s something in Jaisalmer you shouldn’t do.
-Like, don’t miss the sunset from the fort.
+Sunrise/Sunset at Jaisalmer Fort – There’s something in Jaisalmer you shouldn’t do; like missing the sunset from the fort.
 The sun setting over ‘The Golden City’ is an extremely pretty sight to behold.

 Sunset at Gadisar Lake – The sunset at Gadisar Lake offers a different setting than that of from the fort.
 The sun sets over the lake and makes for a great opportunity to take that perfect sunset picture.